salesforcecli/plugin-custom-metadata/README.md

   -f, --filepath=filepath                         (required) path to the CSV file

+  -i, --inputdir=inputdir                         [default: force-app/main/default/objects] directory where the custom
+                                                  metadata type definition will be pulled from

-  -l, --namecolumn=namecolumn                     [default: Name] column that is used to determine the name of the
+  -n, --namecolumn=namecolumn                     [default: Name] column that is used to determine the name of the
                                                   record

-  -n, --inputdir=inputdir                         [default: force-app/main/default/objects] directory where the custom
-                                                  metadata type definition will be pulled from

   -t, --typename=typename                         (required) API name of the custom metadata type